 Pavlíková has been a member of the Bohemia Saxophone Quartet since 1999.
 This leading Czech group has become renowned for their highly sonorous and refined sound.
 Their broad multi-genre repertoire includes classical and jazz styles, as well as contemporary music mostly dedicated directly to the ensemble by the composer.
 The BSQ also performs many transcriptions and arrangements, most of which were arranged by Kateřina herself.

-Listeners can appreciate Kateřina´s performing qualities on the CD of Bohemia Saxophone Quartet History of Jazz (2009) and Saxcriptions (2005).
-She also plays on the CDs Homage to Jaroslav Ježek Rudolfinum Jazz Orchestra (2006), Jazz at Prague Castle of Štěpán Markovič Saxtet (2006), Just Floating Lightly by Petr Kořínek Jazz Orchestra (2004) and many recordings for Czech Radio.
+Pavlíková has released a solo album Dive (2020) with music for baritone saxophone and electronics by Danish composer Wayne Siegel and an album by the Tilia Trio with music by J.S.
+Bach, A. Dvořák and D. Milhaud (2020).
+She has recorded three CD albums with the Bohemia Saxophone Quartet: Emotions (2019), History of Jazz (2009) and Saxcriptions (2005), as well as participating in the CD Homage to Jaroslav Ježek with the Rudolfinum Jazz Orchestra (2006), Jazz at Prague Castle with the Štěpán Markovič Saxtet (2006), Just Floating Lightly with the Petr Kořínek Jazz Orchestra (2004) and in many other recordings produced for Czech Radio.

 During the COVID-19 pandemic Kateřina produced about 30 music videos in which she played alone or with other musicians.
 The most important international musical collaboration has been with American saxophonist Dave Camwell, which has resulted in virtuosic new editions of well-known and popular classical works to great acclaim.